Here's how a special prosecutor investigating Trump and Russia would get appointed

 What happens after the special counsel investigation concludes?

 What happens next depends in part on who appoints a special counsel.
-Sessions would decide whether the special counsel appointed under him had enough evidence to prosecute Trump or implicated officials.
+Attorney General Jeff Sessions would decide whether the special counsel appointed under him had enough evidence to prosecute Trump or implicated officials.

 If Congress created an office for an independent or special counsel, it is likely that the counsel would refer results of the investigation to Congress, though that could change depending on the legislation passed.
 If Congress initiated an investigation through a commission or committee, it would fall to the attorney general to decide whether to prosecute based on the results provided.